frontend-infra/adina/README.md

 1. Integrate the `public`, `scripts`, and `src` folders into your existing project.
 2. Carefully merge the contents of the `rspack.config.js` file with your own.
 3. Install any missing dependencies specified in `rspack.config.js`.
+4. Import `utils/service-worker-registration.ts` in your main index file.